Skip to content

 Guidance for Diet

-A dietician should work out what diet your child needs.
-SMA-specific growth charts aren’t available yet, so their advice may be based on standard growth charts for children, but your dietician will also take account of other individual measurements for your child.
-Your child’s diet will be adjusted if they are underweight or overweight so that they are getting the right calories, protein, fat and carbohydrates.
-It will also take into account the need for the right amount of fluids and nutrients – especially calcium and Vitamin D which are needed for bone health.
+A dietician should work out what calories your child needs.
+SMA-specific growth charts are not available yet, so this may be based on standard growth charts for children.
+Your dietician will take account of other individual measurements for your child.

 Currently, professional opinion is divided about whether the Amino Acid diet, which is based on an elemental formula, is beneficial.
 Professionals do agree that the type of diet and how it is given should be based on each child’s individual reactions and should be regularly reviewed.